 - 1. The author's name (or authors' names) should not appear on the manuscript or be used in the file name of any electronic submission.
 All files should be labeled with a key word from the title of the article. - 2.
 The abstract, text, endnotes, and captions/sources must be double-spaced and formatted for printing on standard size paper (81⁄2 x 11 inches or A4).
 Set the word processing program to print a maximum of twenty-five lines per page in twelve-point type (ten to twelve words per line).
 Pages must be left-justified and numbered consecutively throughout each file.
 Do not use automatic numbering for the caption list or numbered lists. - 3.
 Footnotes are not acceptable.
 Notes must be supplied as double-spaced endnotes at the end of the article using the Endnote function in Word.
 As a rule, notes should not exceed two-thirds of the length of the text. - 4.
-Abstracts are published at the end of each article.
+The abstracts of all articles are published together at the beginning of the journal.
 In no more than 150 words, the abstract should summarize the argument and define the methodological approach of the article.
-It should be written in the third person. - 5.
-A list of no more than eight (8) author-selected keywords follows the abstract.
-Authors should consider keywords from each of the following four categories: Geography, Chronology/Temporalities, Themes, and Typology.
-For further details on these categories, please see David Karmon, "Foregrounding Keywords at JSAH," JSAH 82, no. 1 (2023), 4-6.
+It should be written in the third person.